 Historical researches indicate that the Jewish presence in Portugal remounts before the formation of the kingdom of Portugal.
 On this half day tour, you have the opportunity to explore the Jewish site of Lisbon.
-Visit Rossio Square, the synagogue Shaare Tikva and the Jewish cemetery.
+Visit Rossio Square, the synagogue Shaare Tikva (own expense) and the Jewish cemetery.

 - Private tour of Jewish sites in Lisbon and Sintra

 - Learn about Portugal’s Jewish history

 - Visit the beautiful Shaare Tikva synagogue

 - Local guide